toddmaustin/bringup-bench/README.md

 - **Simple_System target - TARGET=simple** - This target build the benchmarks to run in the RISC-V Simple_System simulation environment.
 Simple_system allows hardware developers to do SystemVerilog development on Verilator, with fast SystemVerilog simulation using the Simple_System target.
 The Simple_System target supports a character output device, plus a simple memory system.
 By default, this is an integer computation only mode, so any FP in the benchmarks will be emulated with GCC's soft-float support.
 To learn more about the RISC-V Simple_System, go here: https://github.com/lowRISC/ibex/blob/master/examples/simple_system/README.md.
 The current version of the Simple_System target was tested with: 1) Ibex "small" core, 2) Simple_System default devices and memory configuration.

+- **RISC-V Spike target = TARGET=spike** - This target is identicle to the "simple" target, as it build RISC-V binaries to be run on the Spike instruction set simulator (ISS).
+Spike is configured to support the Simple_system RISC-V I/O devices.
+This target is useful as a "golden" model to compare against execution traces occurring on a (perhaps buggy) RTL design target.

 Each benchmark support three standard Makefile targets: build, test, and clean

 - **build** - Builds the benchmark